-Recall that this report may be edited, copied, and pasted into your diagnostic reports, and saved as an RTF file which can be opened in Microsoft® Word and other word processors.
+Recall that this report may be edited, copied, and pasted into your diagnostic reports, and saved as an RTF file which can be opened in Microsoft[®] Word and other word processors.

-- 4. View the Expository Structure report. - Max's transcript was coded for the Expository Scoring Scheme (ESS).
-To generate the report comparing Max's performance to the database comparison set, select Database menu > Expository Scoring Scheme.
+- 4. View the Expository Structure report. - Max's transcript was also coded for Expository Scoring Scheme (ESS).
+To generate the report comparing Max's performance to the database comparison set, select Database menu → Expository Scoring Scheme. - When prompted to select what the report is based on, select Entire transcript and click OK.